-Be Kind to Animals Week invites your school to do one kind act for animals from now until 31st October 2016.
-The nationwide event is about inspiring and empowering students to take positive action for animals while having fun, building skills in critical thinking and ethical understanding, and learning the value of empathy, responsibility and active citizenship in our communities.
+The school initiative in run in partnership with Edgar’s Mission Farm Animal Sanctuary, and is all about inspiring and empowering students to take positive action for animals while having fun, building skills in critical thinking and ethical understanding and learning the value of empathy, responsibility and active citizenship in our communities.

-This year’s theme is Sentience.
-Students can choose a project that focuses on animals raised for human use—such as in food production, entertainment and animal testing.
+In 2016, students were encouraged to choose a project that focuses on animals raised for human use—such as in food production, entertainment and animal testing.

 Sentience is one of the most important concepts to understand when talking about the treatment of other animals.
 It refers to a living being’s ability to perceive and feel things.

 An animal is sentient if it is capable of being aware of its surroundings, its relationships with others, and of sensations in its own body, including pain, hunger, heat or cold.

 The 2016 Resource Kit includes project ideas, lesson plans, in-class activity ideas and student worksheets that can be reused again this year.

 You can download the 2015 Resource Kit (PDF) here.

 Check out some of these inspiring student projects!